NumeriusNegidius/Context-Search/README.md

-# Context Search WebExtension
+# Context Search

-## What it does

-Displays a context menu item with user defined search engines, that searches for the selected text.
+A Firefox WebExtension that displays a context menu item with user defined search engines, that searches for the selected text.

 ## How to use